tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

 "I wish," said Peter Rabbit, feeling of his throat, "that I had a music bag like that in my throat."

-And then he joined in the laugh of Jimmy and Unc' Billy, but still with something of a look of wistfulness in his eyes.
+And then he joined in the laugh of Jimmy and Uncle Billy, but still with something of a look of wistfulness in his eyes.